LemonFace0309/HackMIT/pitch.md

 # 🌊 **AquaGuard - HackMIT** 🌊

-AquaGuard: Harnessing AI-powered satellite analytics to democratize real-time water quality insights, transforming communities into proactive guardians for a resilient and sustainable aquatic ecosystem
+AquaGuard: We empower all individuals with the data and tangible insights to safeguard their local water sources regardless of their location from the palm of their hands.

+We harness AI-powered satellite and crowdsourced imagery to generate real-time water quality insights and equips individuals with the resources they need to safeguard their water sources effectively - we empower communities to take tangible action.

 ### TLDR: